Remi-dee/Shopme/README.md

 - Stripe API: Stripe API is a powerful payment processing platform that allows developers to integrate secure and reliable payment functionality into their applications.
 It provides a wide range of features for handling payments, subscriptions, and more.

-#### The combination of Next.js, Tailwind CSS, Hero Icons, and Stripe API offers a robust and efficient tech stack for building a high-performance e-commerce application like Shopzone.
+#### The combination of Next.js, Tailwind CSS, Hero Icons, and Stripe API offers a robust and efficient tech stack for building a high-performance e-commerce application like Shopme.

 ## Folder Structure
 The Shopzone repository follows a specific folder structure to organize the codebase effectively: